Mariavellous/mastermind_game/README.md

 #### 4. Install all necessary requirements.

-I used the flask framework to develop the web applications along with flask_sqlalchemy and sqlachemy to communicate to the database.
+I used the `flask` framework to develop the web application along with `sqlachemy` to communicate with the database.
+I used `flask_login_manger` to help with user authentication.

+Install the python dependencies

 ```sh
 pip3 intall -r requirements.txt